Inference on common trends in functional time series: Abstract

 \section{Abstract}

 We study statistical inference on unit roots and cointegration for time series in a Hilbert space.
 We develop statistical inference on the number of common stochastic trends embedded in the time series, i.e., the dimension of the nonstationary subspace.
 We also consider tests of hypotheses on the nonstationary and stationary subspaces themselves.
 The Hilbert space can be of an arbitrarily large dimension, and our methods remain asymptotically valid even when the time series of interest takes values in a subspace of possibly unknown dimension.
-This has wide applicability in practice; for example, to cointegrated vector time series that are either high-dimensional or of finite dimension, to high-dimensional factor models that include\revlab{r2_minor1} a finite number of nonstationary factors, to cointegrated curve-valued (or function-valued) time series, and to nonstationary dynamic functional factor models.
-We include two empirical illustrations to the term structure of interest rates and labor market indices, respectively.
+This has wide applicability in practice; for example, to cointegrated vector time series that are either high-dimensional or of finite dimension, to high-dimensional factor models that include a finite number of nonstationary factors, to cointegrated curve-valued (or function-valued) time series, and to nonstationary dynamic functional factor models.
+To illustrate our methods, we include two empirical examples.

 \textbf{JEL codes}: C32.

 \textbf{MSC 2010}: primary 62G99, 62H99; secondary 62H25, 62M10, 91B84.

 \textbf{Keywords}: cointegration, common trends, functional data, high-dimensional data, nonstationarity, stochastic trends, variance ratio.